 “944 Spec” Series Leader

-Norm is responsible for leading this race class from rallying the competitors during the on/off season as well as ensuring classing compliance and recruiting new potential competitors from the class.
+Norm has been the rock of our 944 Spec Series since he started competing in it years ago.
+While you might see him shaking his fist at his car, kicking a tire or two, or asking for a bump start, as long as there are 944 parts available you’ll see Norm driving circles around the competition.
+He is responsible for leading the 944 Spec race class, rallying the competitors during the on/off season as well as ensuring classing compliance and recruiting new potential competitors from the class.
 If you have any questions on the “944 Spec” series, this is the guy you’ll want to talk to.

 Honda Challenge Series Leader

-Jon is responsible for all onsite tech inspections and ensures the event is staffed with enough manpower to handle tech requirements, impound car weighing and course cleanup duties during the event.
-Jon also organizes the UMS Tuning Time Attack Series logistics, season results and also pulls triple duty with website maintenance & general tech support.
+Jon is responsible for ensuring the tech officials are staffed and well trained to handle tech requirements, competition impound and course cleanup during events.
+Jon also helps to organize the UMS Tuning Time Attack Series and its logistics, season results and also pulls triple duty with website maintenance & general tech support.

 Tech Official & UMS Tuning Time Attack Sponsor